GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 The [Elixir Samples](https://github.com/GoogleCloudPlatform/elixir-samples)
-repository contains a growing set of sample Elixir applications ready to deploy to Google Cloud, and examples of communicating with Google APIs from Elixir.
+repository contains a growing set of sample Elixir applications ready to deploy to Google Cloud and examples of communicating with Google APIs from Elixir.

-See the [App Engine documentation](https://cloud.google.com/appengine/docs/flexible/) for more information on the features of App Engine, including scaling, health checks, infrastructure customization, and so forth.
+See the [App Engine documentation](https://cloud.google.com/appengine/docs/flexible/) for more information on App Engine features including scaling, health checks, and infrastructure customization.